 This article will describe the significance of this day and why its continually celebrated by Bostonians every year.

-The British evacuated Boston after George Washington ordered Americans to fortify Dorchester Heights with cannons — an important location that overlooked the Boston Harbor.
+An 11-month siege of Boston ended when George Washington ordered Americans to fortify Dorchester Heights with cannons — an important location that overlooked the Boston Harbor.
 Americans had to secretly fortify the area without the British being aware of their plans — a difficult task when working with loud, heavy materials.

 To do this, Americans concealed the noisy sounds necessary to fortify the area by blasting off cannons from different areas around Boston.
-The British realized how strong the city of Boston had become after the fortification at Dorchester Heights and decided it would be best for all 11,000 troops to flee.
+The British realized how strong the city of Boston had become after the fortification at Dorchester Heights and decided it would be best for all 11,000 troops to flee to Nova Scotia.

 Commemorated Still Today